semantic-flow/sflo-dendron-notes/sflo.conv.claude.2025-07-11-flow-cli-api-design-strategy.md

   if (!lastSnapshot) return true; // First snapshot

-  // Compare component versions
+  // Compare flow versions
   const lastComponentVersions = await this.getSnapshotComponentVersions(lastSnapshot);

-  // Create new snapshot if any component version changed return !this.versionsEqual(currentComponentVersions, lastComponentVersions);
+  // Create new snapshot if any flow version changed return !this.versionsEqual(currentComponentVersions, lastComponentVersions);
 }
 Snapshot Numbering